edysfy/Group_website/process/sysImp.md

   });
 }
 ```
 Now we can retrieve the 'geoPost' array.
 When the GET request has been fulfilled, the data has been processed, and state updated.
 Mapbox will take that data, then call the 'setData' function on the 'data' source we created.
 This takes a data set.
 We create a Feature Collection object (a class pre-defined in the model folder), that just takes in the 'geoPost' array from the service.
-Mapbox uses to coordinates in 'geometry' attribute to position the data on the map.
+Mapbox uses the coordinates in 'geometry' attribute to position the data on the map.
 ```js
 export class FeatureCollection {
     type = 'FeatureCollection';